chaconnewu/awesome-augmented/awesomes/awesome-competitive-programming.md

 - [The On-Line Encyclopedia of Integer Sequences (OEIS)](https://oeis.org/)
 A stunning encyclopedia with a database of countless integer sequences.
 It also features a powerful search engine.
 Sometimes a seemingly difficult combinatorics problem can be equivalent to a simple or known and studied integer sequence.
 - [Ineffable](http://codeforces.com/blog/entry/19083)
-Ineffable is a simple command-line grader for local grading of solutions for problems of competitive programming contests.
+Ineffable is a simple command-line grader for local grading.

 #### Contest Preparation
 - [polygon](https://polygon.codeforces.com/)